Bastien-Baloup/CryptoStars/README.md

 #### Market overview

-On the homepage, you can find a scatter plot of the state of the market.
+On the homepage, you can find a scatter plot of the daily state of the market.
 Each point represents a currency pair.
-Here you can choose the day from with the data is taken, you can filter by a single currency, and you can select what data is used for each axes.
+Here you can choose the day from witch the data is taken, you can filter by a single currency, and you can select what data is used for each axes.
 The color of each point represents the difference between the opening value and the closing value of the currency pair on the chosen date.
 Clicking on one of these points will get you to the corresponding "Currency pair history" page.